On the MMP for rank one foliations on threefolds: Running the MMP

 \item Set $\cal F^+ = \rho_*\cal G^+$.
 Then $K_{\cal F^+}$ is nef over $Z$. \end{enumerate}

 We claim that $f^+\colon X^+ \rightarrow Z$ is the desired flip.
 Let $\Sigma_1,\dots,\Sigma_\ell$ be the irreducible components of $\exc f^+$.

 \begin{claim} $[\Sigma_i]$ all span the same extremal ray $R^+ \subset \overline{\rm NE}(X^+)$. \end{claim} \begin{proof}[Proof of Claim] Without loss of generality, we may assume that $K_X$ is ample over $Z$.
-Otherwise, we would be able to realise the flipping contraction and flip as a consequence of the fact that $R$ is $(K_X+\epsilon D)$-negative for some suitable surface $D$ and sufficiently small number $\epsilon>0$ such that $(X, \epsilon D)$ is log canonical.
+Otherwise, we would be able to realise the flipping contraction and flip as a consequence of the fact that $R$ is $(K_X+ D)$-negative for some suitable $\mathbb Q$-divisor $D$ such that $(X, D)$ is klt.